gbmhunter/blog/content/electronics/components/oscillators/_index.md

 ## Wien Bridge Oscillator

 The Wien bridge oscillator is a relatively simple oscillator that can generate reasonably accurate sine waves.
 It is named after a bridge circuit designed by Max Wien in 1891 for the measurement of impedances.
+William R. Hewlett (of Hewlett-Packard fame) designed the Wein bridge oscillator using the Wein bridge circuit and the differential amplifier.

 {{% figure src="wien-bridge-oscillator/schematic-traditional-as-bridge.svg" width="800px" caption="Schematics of a Wien bridge oscillator circuit, drawn in the traditional way with the RC and R networks shown as a bridge." %}}